 For each ad group you make, you will add a set of keywords which will trigger the ads that will show, therefore you want to make sure the ads are thematic.
 Let's say your business sells both garden and kids products, you would want to separate the keywords related to these categories into two ad groups to ensure the copy on the ad isn't confusing to users.
 Additionally, you should aim to have no more than 25 keywords per ad group to ensure your budget isn't spread too thin.

-The Google algorithm works best when it has plenty of options to test, so make sure to utilise all 15 potential headlines and 4 descriptions in your search ads.
+The Google algorithm works best when it has plenty of options to test, so make use of all 15 potential headlines and 4 descriptions in your search ads.
 Be sure to experiment by adding multiple ads to an ad group pushing different USPs, and with varying stylistic tones and wording to test which performs best.
 From there, you can turn off the ones that don't perform so well and iterate with different versions of the top-performing ads.

-Regularly Refresh Your KeywordsKeywords are the crux of search ads, so you need to ensure your keyword lists are replenished frequently.
+3. Regularly refresh your keywordsKeywords are the crux of search ads, so you need to ensure your keyword lists are replenished frequently.
 We would recommend doing this by:

 - Removing underperforming keywords (low CTR and/or conversion rate) from your search keywords